Jerome Simpson: Sophomore season

 Simpson started six out of eleven games as a sophomore.
 He was named second-team All-Big South and to the South Carolina All-Star Team.
 He led the team with 33 receptions for 527 yards and nine touchdowns, all single-season school records.
 In his best game of the season, a victory over James Madison, Simpson set a school record with 10 receptions for 162 yards and two touchdowns.
 Against Savannah State, Simpson set another school-record with a 60-yard reception for a touchdown.

 Junior season

 In 2006, Simpson started in 10 of 12 games.
 He was named first-team All-Big South, first-team AP All-American and South Carolina All-Star selections.
 Teaming with quarterback Tyler Thigpen, Simpson had 61 receptions for 1,077 yards and a Big South record 16 touchdowns, which were also school records.
 Against Georgia Southern, Simpson set a school record with 207 yards and two scores on only eight receptions.
 Against No. 3 Furman, he recorded 151 yards and two touchdowns, including the game-winning touchdown reception.
-In the school's first ever 1AA NCAA Football Playoff appearance, Simpson recorded 132 yards and two touchdowns against No. 1 Appalachian State.
+In the school's first ever Division I-AA NCAA Football Playoff appearance, Simpson recorded 132 yards and two touchdowns against No. 1 Appalachian State.
 Simpson led the Big South with five games of 100 yards receiving or more.